 Special Assembly and Budget Approvals

-Once the general charging strategy is decided you will have the necessary details to host a general assembly for the project.
+Once the general Ev Ready Plan is decided you will have the necessary details to host a general assembly for the project.
 This is where it’ll be decided if the installation costs will be covered by a contingency fund, a special contribution, or a loan.

 We’ve seen higher success rate when a special assembly is held just for the electric vehicle charging project and recommend hosting a dedicated meeting.